supnate/rekit/docs/plugin.md

 ```

 ## Using a plugin
 For local plugins, you don't need to do anything else besides creating it.
-And it has highest priority for handling element types.
+And it has highest priority for handling element types if there are conflicts.

 For public plugins, that is installed from npm.
 You need to register it in `rekit` section of `package.json`: